-Activities/Strategies Timeline Planned Target Measures Bluebonnet Campus -The Special Populations Counselor will hold monthly support group meetings for women enrolled in the Welding and Air Framing programs.
-9/1/2020 - 2/15//2021 85% of women attending half or more of the support group meetings will persist from the first to the second semester of the program.
-2/15/2021 - 5/31/2021 85% of women attending half or more of the support group meetings will finish the second semester.
-2. Bluebonnet Campus - Special Populations Counselor and instructors in targeted programs will implement an action plan of researched "best strategies" to retain women and evaluate the success of the strategies in that plan.
-9/1/2020 - 12/31/2021 Action plan will be developed during fall semester, with implementation beginning during fall. success of the strategies in that plan.
-1/1/2021 - 8/31/2021 100% of the action plan's strategies will be implemented and evaluated by August 31, 2021.
+Activities/Strategies Timeline Planned Target Measures 1.
+Bluebonnet Campus -The Special Populations Counselor will hold monthly support group meetings for women enrolled in the Welding and Air Framing programs.
+9/1/2021 - 2/15//2022 85% of women attending half or more of the support group meetings will persist from the first to the second semester of the program 2/15/2022 - 5/31/2022 85% of women attending half or more of the support group meetings will finish the second semester.
+2. Bluebonnet Campus - Special Populations Counselor and nstructors in targeted programs will implement an action plan of esearched "best strategies" to retain women and evaluate the 9/1/2021 - 12/31/2021 Action plan will be developed during fall semester, with implementation beginning during fall. success of the strategies in that plan.
+1/1/2022 - 8/31/2022 100% of the action plan's strategies will be implemented and evaluated by August 31, 2022.
 2a.
-Bluebonnet Campus - Special Populations Counselor and instructors in targeted programs will implement an action plan of researched "best practices" for retaining women in nontraditional fields.
-9/1/2019 - 10/31/2019 100% of identified strategies implemented.
+Bluebonnet Campus - Special Populations Counselor and nstructors in targeted programs will implement an action plan of researched "best practices" for retaining women in nontraditional ields.
+9/1/2021 - 10/31/2021 100% of identified strategies implemented.
 2b.
-Bluebonnet Campus - Special Populations Counselor and instructors will evaluate strategies in the action plan through retention data and student surveys.
-1/1/2021 - 7/31/2021 5% increase over the previous year in the number of women progressing from the first to the second semester.
-50% of surveyed nontraditional students will report that one or more strategies are "effective" or "very effective" in helping them to stay in the program.
+Bluebonnet Campus - Special Populations Counselor and nstructors will evaluate strategies in the action plan through retention data and student surveys.
+1/1/2022 - 7/31/2022 5% increase over the previous year in the number of women progressing from the firs to the second semester.
+50% of surveyed nontraditional students wireport that one or more strategies are "effective" or "very effective" in helping ther to stay in the program.
 2c.
-Special Population Counselor and CTE instructors will use retention data and student feedback to determine and apply criteria for implementing strategies in other nontraditional programs.
-8/1/2021 - 8/31/2021 Five faculty members in nontraditional programs will receive professional development on incorporating transferrable strategies into their programs.
+Special Population Counselor and CTE instructors will use etention data and student feedback to determine and apply criteria or implementing strategies in other nontraditional programs.
+8/1/2022 - 8/31/2022 Five faculty members in nontraditional programs will receive professional development on incorporating transferrable strategies into their programs.
 Cactus Campus - The Student Services Center will track students who have received child-care vouchers for each semester during the Grant Period.
-9/1/2010 - 5/31/2021 90% of students receiving more than three child care vouchers during the fall semester will persist or complete the program in the spring semester.
+9/1/2021 - 5/31/2022 90% of students receiving more than three child care vouchers during the fall semeste will persist or complete the program in the spring semester.
 Persistence will be measured for biannual report.
-6/1/2021 - 8/31/2021 90% of students receiving more than three child care vouchers during the spring semester will persist or complete the program in the summer semesters or reenroll for the fall semester.
+6/1/2022 - 8/31/2022 90% of students receiving more than three child care vouchers during the spring semester will persist or complete the program in the summer semesters or re-

-APPENDIX G PERKINS V CORE INDICATORS OF PERFORMANCE AND STATE TARGETS
+APPENDIX I PERKINS V CORE INDICATORS OF PERFORMANCE AND STATE TARGETS